 Depending on the nature of the disorder and the individual circumstances, teen dependent personality disorder treatment will address mental, emotional, physical, and behavioral aspects.
 Treatment can be extremely helpful and successful in helping teens escape these patterns of dependency and self-doubt, as the very nature of therapy means they don’t have to face themselves, or their problems, alone.
 Along these lines, therapists help teens to recognize the relationships they depend upon and perhaps hide inside of, the doubts they have about themselves, and the fears they have of failing.

-With the support and understanding of a therapist, teens can feel acknowledged and un-judged, making it safe for them to share opinions and beliefs, and begin making decisions for their own lives, in a safe environment.
+With the support and understanding of a therapist, teens can feel acknowledged, making it safe for them to share opinions and beliefs, and begin making decisions for their own lives, in a safe environment.
 This forms the beginning of a behavioral change.
 Through specific types of therapy such as cognitive behavioral therapy, a professional can help a teen identify and target thoughts that are especially self-deprecating in nature and avoid them.

-Occasionally, medication will also be used during teen dependent personality disorder treatment to help treat co-existing symptoms such as Depression or Anxiety.
+Occasionally, medication will also be used during teen dependent personality disorder treatment to help treat co-existing symptoms such as depression or anxiety.
 In these cases, the disorders will be treated cooperatively, and usually medication will only be prescribed for a short time.
 Some medication can potentially be risky, especially when prescribed in the long-term, which is why therapists and doctors only prescribe meds when truly necessary.

 Can I just separate myself from the person, rather than getting teen dependent personality disorder treatment?